dmpop/journey2html/README.md

 - The entire solution depends on the commercial closed-source Journey app.
 No Journey, no fun.
 - journey2html is a one-trick pony
-- No embellishments like tags, pagination, search, social sharing, and other decadent eccentricities
+- No embellishments like tags, pagination, search, social sharing, or other decadent eccentricities

 ## Dependencies